djzevenbergen/booch-town-react/README.md

 # _Kombucha Tap_
-#### _Epicodus Project July 3, 2020_
+#### _Epicodus Project July 10, 2020_

 #### By _**DJ Zevenbergen**_

 ## Description

-_An tap tracking app built in React.js that allows the user to enter and track kombucha taps.
+_An tap tracking app built in React.js that allows the user to enter and track kombucha taps. *It uses redux to manage state.
 It allows the user to pull pints from individual taps and tracks each tap's capacity and fullness.
 It has color-coded prices._

 ## Setup/Installation Requirements